BALF: Budgeted Activation-Aware Low-Rank Factorization for Fine-Tuning-Free Model Compression: Rank Allocation Details

 \section{Rank Allocation Details}

-This section provides details about the rank allocation strategy discussed in \Cref{subsec:selecting_rank_per_layer}.
+This section provides details about the rank allocation strategy discussed in \cref{subsec:selecting_rank_per_layer}.

 Our objective is to select a list $\{P_l\}_{l=1}^{L}$ denoting the retained rank in each layer, with the objective of maximizing the global retained energy under some cost constraint.
-We can model this as a binary linear program in the form of a multiple-choice knapsack problem (for a review, see \citet{math13071097}), with decision variables $\{x_{l,t}\}_{l,t=1}^{L, U_l}$ where $x_{l,t} \in \{0, 1\}$ denotes whether, at layer $l$, $t$ is selected as the maximum retained rank, and $U_l$ denotes an upper bound on the rank (in our case, the number of singular values).
+We can model this as a binary linear program in the form of a multiple-choice knapsack problem (for a review, see \citet{math13071097}), with decision variables $\{x_{l,t}\}_{l,t=1}^{L, U_l}$, where $x_{l,t} \in \{0, 1\}$ denotes whether, at layer $l$, $t$ is selected as the maximum retained rank, and $U_l$ denotes an upper bound on the rank (in our case, the number of singular values).
 Furthermore, by establishing a function $C_l(P_l)$ that returns the computational cost (e.g., in FLOPs or number of parameters) of keeping up to rank $P_l$ at layer $l$, we can ensure that the complexity of the solution is constrained to some user-set quantity.
 The binary program can be expressed as:

 \paragraph{Are there other options for the objective function?} Recall that we use the total retained energy, which is normalized, as the objective function.
-Following the insights of \Cref{theorem:nn_bounds_theorem_simple} and \Cref{theorem:nn_bounds_theorem_complete} (although they are not tight for deeper networks), one might speculate that, with appropriate accounting of each layer's importance, we could achieve better results.
+Following the insights of \cref{prop:nn_bounds_prop_simple} and \cref{prop:nn_bounds_prop_complete} (although they are not tight for deeper networks), one might speculate that, with appropriate accounting of each layer's importance, we could achieve better results.
 During our initial experiments, we also evaluated unnormalized distortion as a metric in place of energy and explored layer-wise weightings based on statistics such as output variance and entropy.
-None of these alternatives improved performance over the method presented here; they instead increased complexity and risked additional computational and implementation overhead.
+None of these alternatives improved performance over the method presented here; instead, they increased complexity and posed additional computational overhead and implementation challenges.